lagarzab/vuejs-slider/README.md

 ### `slider` Component
 There are props available for interaction and styling:

-- `min`: minimum value for slider
+- `min`: Number: minimum value for slider.
+Defaults to 0.
-- `max`: maximum value for slider
+- `max`: Number: maximum value for slider.
+Defaults to 100.
+- `rounded`: Boolean: determines if a border radius is applied to the slide bar and control.
+Defaults to false.
+- `slideSize`:  String: the size of the slide bar ('10px', '1em', etc.).
+Defaults to 10px.
+- `slideColor`: String: the color of the slide bar ('red', '#aaccee', etc.).
+Defaults to #ccc.
+- `controlSize`: String: the size of the control on the slide ('10px', '1em', etc.).
+Defaults to 16px.
+- `controlColor`: String: the color for the control on the slide ('red', '#aaccee', etc.).
+Defaults to #444.